 The OHIO Student Farm holds weekly produce sales.
 During Fall Semester 2019, the produce sales will be on Wednesdays from 2-4pm outside the Atrium Cafe in Grover Center.
-The final sale of the semester will be November 20th.
+The final sale of the semester was November 20th.

 The Athens Farmers Market is a great way to support the local food economy!
 They are located in the parking lot of the Market on State (1000 E State) every Saturday from 9-12, Wednesdays 9-12 from April through December, and Thursday evenings starting again in the spring.
 On the third Saturday of every month, you will also see vendors selling soaps, blankets, and other household essentials.

 Athens is an amazing place to eat locally!
 We are now home to one of the nation's first "super-local" food economies, which we call the 30 Mile Meal.
 Any restaurant that holds its logo purchases a portion of its food and drink from farmers within a 30 mile range of town.
 That's pretty amazing!
 To learn more about which businesses are involved and the farmer's you're supporting, you can head to the 30 Mile Meal's blog, their Facebook page, or the Athens Visitor's Bureau.